If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 The best way to get an accurate size is to head to a store and ask for a professional fitting.
 Most quality footwear stores have someone trained to use a Brannock device.

-They’ll not only measure your length but also your arch length, heel-to-ball measurement, and foot width.
+They’ll measure your length, arch length, heel-to-ball measurement, and foot width.

 Why this matters: